-Remote access to additional materials, such as articles, revision notes, model answers.
+Students have remote access to additional materials, such as articles, revision notes and model answers through the use of Microsoft Teams.

-Wider use of video tutorial using Hue Intuition is proving very effective as an alternative source of assessment feedback.
+Wider use of video tutorial using Hue Intuition is also used as an effective as an alternative source of assessment feedback.